Internal Audits – Why They Work?

-Internal audits should never be confused with external audit.
-Although there are few similarities, but the main objectives are quite different.
+Internal audits should never be confused with external audits.
+Although there are a few similarities, the main objectives are quite different.

 An external audit is primarily focused on the reliability of internally prepared financial statements by an approved auditor that conducts an audit to recognized financial standards.
 This is solely focused on the financial statements.
 Occasionally, an auditor may qualify financial statements to highlight issues that impair the accuracy of the financial statements.

-These audits do not take a deeper look at internal processes, controls and risks which may affect the strength of operation and financial processes.
+These audits do not take a deeper look at internal processes, controls, and risks that may affect the strength of operation and financial processes.
 This is where an internal audit comes into greater focus.

 What is Internal Audit?